silveredgold/beta-protection/docs/guide/installation.md

   width="200"
 />

-1. Download the ZIP file from the GitHub Releases page (rather than the `.crx` file), and extract it somewhere
+1. Download the `beta-protection-...` ZIP file from the GitHub Releases page (rather than the `.crx` file), and extract it somewhere
 2. From your browser's Manage Extensions page (with Developer Mode on), find the *Load Unpacked* option
 3. Click it, and select the folder where you unpacked the ZIP file.
 Beta Protection should appear in your Extensions list.

+## Troubleshooting

+#### *Backend and browser versioning appear out of sync*

+You can (in general) safely ignore that warning.
+It's generated as Beta Safety doesn't expect anything other than its own extension to talk to it, and it thinks you might be using an ancient version of Beta Safety or something like that.

+#### *This extension is not listed in the (...)
+Store* error

+See the section above on Whitelisting.

+#### Can't import placeholders or censor local images with Brave

+The Brave developers, for reasons that only make sense to the Brave developers, have disabled the File System Access API completely, even for extensions.
+You can re-enable it in the browser flags, but you'll have to set that up yourself (I don't use Brave, so can't really provide support for it).

-### Permissions
+## Permissions

 As a result of Chrome's very granular extension API and the complexity of Beta Protection, there's actually quite a few permissions required.
 In the interest of transparency, here's a rundown of the permissions requested and they're used for: